kerhuon/compare_folders/README.md

 # compare_folders
-Script which compares two folders and lists files presents in one but missing in the other and vice-versa
+Script which compares recursively two folders and lists files presents in one but missing in the other and vice-versa

 ## Example of screenshot :